-It seems like everybody claims that Autumn is their favorite season.
+It seems to me that everyone claims that autumn is their favorite season.
 Is it because it seems to come and go in a flash?
-I personally think that’s why everybody seems to get worked up in a frenzy over Autumn the second September hits, because truthfully it feels like it lasts two days.
-You wait and wait for those leaves to change, you have about 10 minutes to take pictures while the leaves are on the trees and then another 20 minutes when they still look pretty on the ground.
-And then they turn into work, raking and bagging and raking again after the kids jump in them and they’re strewn all over the lawn again.
+I personally think that’s why everybody seems to get worked up in a frenzy over autumn the second September hits, because truthfully, it feels like it lasts only a few days.
+You wait and wait for those leaves to change, then it seems like you have about ten minutes to take pictures while the leaves are on the trees and then another twenty minutes when they still look pretty on the ground.
+After that, they turn into work, raking and bagging and raking again after the kids jump in them and they’re strewn all over the lawn again.

-When I lived in Ontario, I used to take my children to take pictures every Autumn.
-One year I missed it completely somehow because by the time I got to it, everything beautiful had fallen off the trees and either blown away or had lost their color.
-From there on in, I remember actually scheduling leaf-taking-pictures in my calendar, because all of a sudden it’s November and Autumn is over and you have to get pictures of your kids at the portrait studio in Walmart instead of nature’s beauty.
+When I lived in Ontario, I used to take my children to take pictures in whatever pretty leaves I could find laying around.
+One year I missed it completely somehow because by the time I got around to it, everything beautiful had fallen off the trees and either blown away, soaked by rain, or had lost their color.
+From there on in, I remember actually scheduling leaf-taking-pictures in my calendar, because I didn’t want to end up with it all of a sudden being November, winter is looming, and instead of those pretty leaf pictures, you end up in the Portrait studio in Walmart.

 - 4 eggs